-The Hardeeville Chamber hosts a fun filled SC/GA Border Cook Off Barbeque competition each spring and there is also the Lowcountry favorite, Catfish Festival in September.
+The Hardeeville Chamber hosts a fun filled SC/GA Border Cook Off BBQ competition each spring.

 The town celebrates its connection with the Gopher Tortoise each year in October at the Gopher Hill Festival.
 In February, the Jasper County Jamboree draws sportsmen and women from all across the nation to compete in this American Kennel Club event.